MC-Notes/Volume-I/docs/_posts/2017-02-10-Bayesian-Linear-Regression-using-GPy.md

 \boldsymbol{\mu} &= \sigma^{-2}\mathbf{C}\boldsymbol{\Phi}^\top\mathbf{y}
 \end{align}

 The close relationship to the linear regression solution should be visible immediately, another indication that any deterministic expression is a special case of a more general probabilistic expression.
-The additional parameters of the probabilistic expression are prior belief, first the output variable noise $\sigma^2$ and the prior belief about the spread of parameters $\mathbf{w}$, which we called $\alpha$.
+The additional parameters of the probabilistic expression are prior belief, first the output variable noise $$\sigma^2$$ and the prior belief about the spread of parameters $$\mathbf{w}$$, which we called $$\alpha$$.

 We can implement this way of solving the system as shown below.
-We assume a noise variance of $\sigma=0.01$ and a prior spread of parameters of $\alpha=20.0$
+We assume a noise variance of $$\sigma=0.01$$ and a prior spread of parameters of $$\alpha=20.0$$

 ```python